 Each candidate is required to provide proof of ID on the examination day.
 As a training provider, you are responsible for ensuring candidates have been vetted correctly prior to the examination day.

-The invigilator will need to ask the candidate to show their photo ID to verify their details as per the CISS.
+The invigilator will need to ask the candidate to show their photo ID to verify their details as per the Candidate Information Sitting Summary.
 The name on the ID must be the registered name of the person taking the exam.

 The candidate will automatically receive feedback on their written examination performance along with their results letter for all Proficiency modules.
 The input shows a breakdown of their marks against sections of the relevant syllabus or course specification.